Chandler-Kluser/8bitCPUemulator/README.md

 ## Requirements:

 - g++ Installed
-- A Text Editor to make your programs
+- A HEX Editor (or a Text Editor + Assembler) to make your programs

 ## Installation: